mendix/docs/content/en/docs/appstore/use-content/modules/genai/pg-vector-knowledge-base/_index.md

 * Creating the empty knowledge base if it does not exist
 * Inserting all provided chunks with their metadata into the knowledge base

 The population handles a whole collection of chunks at once, and this `ChunkCollection` should be created using the [Initialize ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-create) and [Add KnowledgeBaseChunk to ChunkCollection](/appstore/modules/genai/commons/#chunkcollection-add-knowledgebasechunk) operations.
-It is possible to have multiple knowledge bases in the same database in parallel by providing different knowledge base names in combination with the same [DatabaseConfiguration](#databaseconfiguration-entity).

 #### 3.3.2 `Insert` {#insert}